poseidon-framework/poseidon-schema/README.md

 - The values in the columns **Poseidon_ID**, **Group_Name** and **Genetic_Sex** MUST be equal to the terms used in the genetic data files (`.ind`, `.fam`).
 - Multiple predefined columns of the `.janno` file are list columns that can hold multiple values (either strings or numerics) separated by `;`.
 - The decimal separator for all floating point numbers MUST be `.`.

-For a more extensive documentation of the columns and their interaction see [https://poseidon-framework.github.io/#/janno_details](https://poseidon-framework.github.io/#/janno_details).

 ### The `.bib` file